 Other Ways of Getting to the My Son Ruins

 - Rent a motorbike: If you want to visit the My Son Ruins but don’t want to be stuck on a tour, you have a few options.
 You could rent a motorbike and drive yourself, which is the cheapest independent option.
 If you’re not confident on the roads you can hire a guy who will take you on the back of his motorbike — the return trip costs around $10 apparently.

 - Hire a car and driver: This is what Gia and I did; it cost 550,000 (just under $25) — not bad for a couple of hours of driving and an hour and a half of waiting around.
-This option was perfect for us because we beat the tour crowds and ended up sharing the entire set of ruins with just 3 other people, and we only saw them for the first 15 minutes.
+This option was perfect for us because we beat the tour crowds and ended up sharing the entire set of ruins with just three other people, and we only saw them for the first 15 minutes.
 Exploring the My Son ruins without the crowds is a completely different experience to taking a tour and is worth the extra money (unless you’re a begpacker of course)

 - Ride a bicycle: This would probably take Lance Armstrong levels of endurance and steroid abuse, but I’m sure it’s doable.